 The title of today’s blog is actually part of a quote about art by Christo (1935 – ), the famous environmental artist.
 The entire quote is “The work of art is a scream of freedom.”
 Art is amazing and can be transformational, even life-changing.
+That’s why it is encouraged that people attend art classes similar to those by Jeanne Oliver, because everyone has an artist within them, and can experiment with different mediums.
 We are so fortunate to have both offices located in areas heavily into the art scene.
 Our Northampton office has been a gallery of sorts for a couple of different local artists.
 Most recently, Mary Witt, an abstract artist from Florence, MA.

 We asked Mary to tell us a little about herself and how she became an artist.

 I was raised by German parents, surrounded by abstract art, so it’s always been in my blood.
 I was sent to various art classes, public and private, over the years, inspired by working artists in all mediums.
 At Oberlin College, I took art classes every semester, trying out various styles and materials.
 Upon moving to Western Massachusetts in 1993, I began painting, guided by a professional painter in the area.
 Because of my upbringing, I had the courage to experiment and play freely, eventually developing my own style of abstract acrylic painting.